dreams897/pokecrystal/README.md

 # Pokémon Red Remastered
-## A work-in-progress QOL port of Pokémon Red to the Crystal engine
+## A QOL port of Pokémon Red to the Crystal engine with bug fixes, improvements, and expanded content.

 ### Main Features: